 - 1. Create a project that contains the programs that are called. - 2.
 In the project properties, expand Micro Focus > Build Configurations and click COBOL. - 3.
 In Target Settings, select Single Native Library File. - 4.
-Set the Output Path to the subfolder where the main application executable is output. - 5.
-If you want to debug the .dll file together with the application, expand Override COBOL project settings, check Enable configuration specific settings, and ensure Compile for debugging is checked. - 6.
-Click Apply and then click OK. - 7.
+Set the Output Path to the subfolder where the main application executable is output. - If you want to debug the .dll file together with the application, expand Override COBOL project settings, check Enable configuration specific settings, and ensure Compile for debugging is set to Yes. - 6.
+Click Apply and Close. - 7.
 Build the project.